 At Fairytale Entertainment, parents can choose from two main packages.
 The 40-minute meet-and-greet package for $175 includes a dramatic entry and welcome, singing and dancing, a game with prizes and pictures with the family.
 For $195, the one-hour party package includes extra time for face painting, balloon twisting and a gift for the birthday boy or girl.

 “This one-hour party package has many variations based on the character they choose,” Demoff says, pointing out that activities might include superhero training, treasure hunts or hair styling.

-Bonnie Ream, who as of 2015 owned Once Upon a Fairytale based in Orion Township, says princess party companies typically charge between $150 and $250 per hour.
+Bonnie Ream, who owned Once Upon a Fairytale in Orion Township at the time of publication, says princess party companies typically charge between $150 and $250 per hour.